 The only way out is for you to wait patiently, pray fervently, walk in the Spirit and act in faith.
 Let your marriage be Biblical.
 Deceiving your first life partner brings a curse and being a second wife is an abomination.
 In marriage, partners are expected to fulfil God’s purpose of promoting LOVE, UNDERSTANDING, PEACE, UNITY, HOLINESS AND POPULATING THE WORLD.
 Let these virtues be your primary purpose of wanting to get married, and God will grant your heart’s desires in Jesus’ name.
 Amen.

-Article is written by Elder Bassey Okon of the Apostolic Church, Ikot Ekwere Itam Assembly, Akwa Ibom State, Nigeria.
+The article is written by Elder Bassey Okon of the Apostolic Church, Ikot Ekwere Itam Assembly, Akwa Ibom State, Nigeria.